samweeks92/mlops-for-games/README.md

 Once you have done this, you would have created batch prediction results from the models that give the probabiliy of each user churning.
 The final query will export the results to a GCS file, so the results can be used as a lookup by the event-ingest service and provide low latency notifications to game clients if a user has a high likelyhood of churning.

-5. Deploy the churn-lookup service to provide low-latency churn lookups for the event-ingest service
+5. Review the churn-lookup service that provides low-latency churn lookups for the event-ingest service

 As part of the Terraform rollout in step 1, the following has already been created:
 *   A Cloud Storage PubSub notification that sends a PubSub message to topic `churn-model-artifacts-update-notifications` whenever the batch prediction export .csv from step 4 is updated